DrgNo/DrgNo.github.io/Widgets/Multi-Key-lock/readme.md

 ## About the widget

 Anyone with a nut head can understand what this widget is for.
 If not, this is the basic version of multi password lock protection.
-Meaning, you can lock a page with multiple password to unlock it. (cool aaai)
+Meaning, you can lock a page with multiple passwords to unlock it. (cool aaaye)

 Reason to create this:
 * I don't like complex protection methods.
-* I don't know how to create complexe protection method with php and server side.
+* I don't know how to create complexe protection method with php and withing server sides.
 * I don't have anything to protect that hard.
 * I like to stay on frontend developing.